Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   Total({{ContinuousColumn(0)}})
   ```

+  Along with the dataset-related functions, [additional functions](#additional-functions) are also available.

   Next, the @c "subsets" section of the dataset's node is parsed.
 This is an array of subset specifications which
   contain the following properties:
   - @c "name": the name of the subset.
 (This should be different from the dataset that it is subsetting;